-Jeneve is the Principal of The Will & All.
+Jeneve is the Solicitor Director of The Will & All.

 An Accredited Specialist is a practising solicitor who has demonstrated specialised competence in a particular area of law and has been conferred Specialist Accreditation by the Law Society under its peer-reviewed Specialist Accreditation Scheme.
 There are around 40 Queensland specialist succession lawyers in Queensland.

 Jeneve is recognised by her peers as one of Queensland’s leading Wills, Estates and Succession planning lawyers, and Estate Litigation Lawyers, in numerous industry organisations such as Doyle’s Guide and APAC Insider.

 Jeneve provides advice and representation on matters relating to succession, such as estate planning, estate administration, estate litigation, guardianship and administration for vulnerable people, end of life decision-making and the like.